Blog > Cattle Stations

 • Fillet wrapped in belly fat, cooked on a shovel over coals

-And of course the old time ringer smoko was mentioned: "A drink of water and a look around was my go to smoko.
-Champion ruby or log cabin would see me through till lunch."
+And of course, the old-time ringer smoko was mentioned: “A drink of water and a look around was my go-to smoko.
+Champion ruby or log cabin would see me through till lunch.”

 The Resourcefulness Factor